Clicky

 During the holiday season, Trans Santa opens applications to trans folks under age 24.
 Applicants submit their first names, ages, and information (like an email address and what state or country they are from), as well as a handwritten “letter to Santa” and a link to their wishlist.

-After the application window closes, the organization posts submissions on its social media pages so followers and “Santas” can find each individual’s Amazon registry and anonymously buy the things they’ve asked for.
+After the application window closes (this year, the deadline is December 8), the organization posts submissions on its social media pages so followers and “Santas” can find each individual’s Amazon registry and anonymously buy the things they’ve asked for.

 The process is simple and direct so supporters know that their goods will be sent directly to the youth.

-Outside of the gifting project, Trans Santa also works with other organizations to uplift trans and non-binary artists, encourages followers to shop from queer-owned businesses, provides free therapy to LGBTQ+ youth, and more.
+Outside of the gifting project, Trans Santa also works with other organizations to uplift trans and non-binary individuals, encourages followers to shop from queer and trans-owned businesses, and more.

 Creating safe, welcoming environments for LGBTQ+ youth to be their authentic selves is vital to their survival.
 LGBTQ+ youth who reported having at least one accepting adult were 40% less likely to report a suicide attempt in 2019.

-Even if you are not a parent, teacher, or community leader that works with young people, you have a part in making trans youth feel loved and included in your community.
+Even if you are not a parent, teacher, or community leader that works with young people, you have a role in making trans youth feel loved and included in your community.

 Trans Santa provides an easy and straightforward way to unite us all in the mission to protect and uplift trans kids.